- Treat trust as part of the pipeline

 This helps preserve both trust and maintainability.

-When a requirement involves sensitive data, data access, or business-critical reporting, ask:
+When a requirement involves sensitive data, data access, or business-critical reporting:

 - Who should be allowed to see this data?